Tech Hub

 - Ethernet built in for future upgrade path

-No. It is a completely new design incorporating everything that has been learned over the last 25 years in terms of requirements and ruggedness/water integrity, so leapfrogging anything in the market today.
+No. It is a completely new design incorporating everything that has been learned over the last 25 years in terms of requirements and ruggedness/water integrity, so leapfrogging anything on the market today.
 Digits and displays are clearer, software updates can be incorporated via Bluetooth and Ethernet interfacing is incorporated for future system adaptability.
 It fits into the same cut-out and mounting holes as the B&G FFD/GFD and is compatible with the B&G Fastnet data-bus; a unit can be swapped out in less than five minutes.

 No. First of all, the current B&G processors (H3000 and H2000) are generally very reliable and last a very long time, so replacing B&G displays with the A+T ones (there are two further displays in development at the moment) will give many years of continued performance.
 Also we can repair these processors if they break or supply refurbished ones.